landarskiy/reuse/README.md

 @ReuseModule
 interface ReuseModule
 ```
 After build project compiler will generate `App[InterfaceName]` object class which will contains field for each specified scope data builder.
 By default all your `Factory` put into `defaultRecyclerContentFactory`.
 If you have custom scopes it will be grouped in `[scopeName]RecyclerContentFactory` field.

+Each content factory have `DataBuilder` class for type safe generate data for using in adapters.

 ### DiffEntry